Olha26star/Marketing-Performance-Insigts/README.md

         WHEN transactions.gross_revenue > 0 THEN TRUE
         ELSE FALSE
     END AS is_positive_revenue
--FROM
-    `adroit-lantern-458719-q4.Analytics_Dataset.transactions`
-    AS transactions

--LEFT JOIN
-    `adroit-lantern-458719-q4.Analytics_Dataset.products`
-    AS products
+FROM `adroit-lantern-458719-q4.Analytics_Dataset.transactions` AS transactions LEFT JOIN `adroit-lantern-458719-q4.Analytics_Dataset.products` AS products
     ON transactions.product_id = products.product_id

--LEFT JOIN
-    `adroit-lantern-458719-q4.Analytics_Dataset.campaigns`
-    AS campaigns
+LEFT JOIN `adroit-lantern-458719-q4.Analytics_Dataset.campaigns` AS campaigns
     ON transactions.campaign_id = campaigns.campaign_id

--WHERE
-    transactions.transaction_id IS NOT NULL
+WHERE transactions.transaction_id IS NOT NULL
     AND transactions.customer_id IS NOT NULL
     AND transactions.product_id IS NOT NULL
     AND transactions.gross_revenue IS NOT NULL
     AND transactions.quantity IS NOT NULL;

-    **о